 Associations & Certifications

 I am licensed by the State of Washington (#LH60450981).
 I am a member of the Eye Movement Desensitization and Reprocessing International Association (EMDRIA).

 I am a certified EMDR therapist by EMDRIA.
 This means I have taken advanced training and supervision beyond basic EMDR training.
-My goal in this certification is provide you with the highest quality trauma treatment that I can.
+My goal in certification is to provide you with the highest quality trauma treatment possible.
 I continue group supervision to keep my skills sharp and up to date.

 I would consider it an honor and privilege to be part of your journey toward post traumatic growth and healing.